chef/automate/components/docs-chef-io/content/automate/ha_upgrade_introduction.md

     - On New Cluster Trigger restore command from bastion.

-        - To run the restore command, you need to add the OpenSearch credentials to the applied config.
-If using Chef Managed OpenSearch,we need to have automate config.Run the below command in the Chef-Automate node to get the applied config into `current_config.toml`:
+        - For Chef Managed OpenSearch follow the below steps:

         ```bash
         sudo chef-automate config show > current_config.toml